Reading the canadian federal version.Choose your province →

 • All federally regulated workplaces.

-• Exception: The right to refuse dangerous work does not apply if the danger is a normal condition of your job (for example, a firefighter facing fire).
+• Caveat: the right to refuse doesn't apply if the danger is a normal condition of the job — a firefighter can't refuse to face fire, a paramedic can't refuse to face blood.

-• Report the danger to your supervisor right away.
+• Report the hazard to your supervisor the moment you spot it.

 • If it's not fixed, escalate to the joint health and safety committee.

-• If you're punished for raising a safety concern, file a reprisal complaint within 90 days under section 147.
+• If you're punished for raising the concern, file a section 147 reprisal complaint within 90 days.
+The clock is short.

 What should you NOT do?